255BITS/giles/README.md

+Into every generation a project is born.
+One project in all the world, a Chosen One.
+One born with the strength and skill to fight the vampires, to stop the spread of their evil and swell of their numbers.

 Giles wants you to stop writing HTML, CSS, and JS.
 Whether you are working on a legacy app supporting ie6, a nodejs server, or you are writing the next hottest html5 app, giles can help.